skip to content link

 If you have collectibles or other things worth keeping, consider several self-storage options.
 Meathead Movers offers storage solutions to make the move even easier.

 These include important documents, jewelry, or even prescribed medications.
-It would be inconvenient if you lost your passport and unfortunate if you misplace a sentimental piece of jewelry.
+It would be inconvenient to lose your passport and unfortunate to misplace a sentimental piece of jewelry.
 Also, if your travel time is far, you want your medications to be accessible.

-Using an on-site moving service can help you effectively get your belongings to where they need to go, and safely.
-Also, our on-site moving services can also help you secure a rental truck or portable storage container.
+Using an on-site moving service can help you get your belongings to where they need to go safely.
+Additionally, our on-site moving services can help you secure a rental truck or portable storage container.

-Once you get to your new destination, you may want to start looking around and familiarizing yourself with places you see yourself visiting regularly.
+Once you get to your new destination, you may want to start looking around and familiarizing yourself with places you expect to visit regularly.

 Man walking around the city.

-Now that you have a strategic moving checklist for moving out of state and know what steps to do first, you are now ready for your big move!
+You are now ready for your big move, as you have a strategic checklist for moving out of state and know what to do first!

 Looking to move out of state?
-Meathead Movers is an athlete moving company with several locations across California.
+Meathead Movers is an athletemoving company with several locations across California.
 With award-winning services including local moving, long-distance moving, commercial moving, and senior moving, our team of dedicated professionals can handle anything you need.
-Need moving supplies?
-Check out our extensive list of products.
-Contact us over the phone or online for a free quote and see how we can remove the stress from your out of state move!
+Contact us over the phone or online for a free quote and see how we can remove the stress from your out-of-state move!

 Submit Quote